Reading Time: 8 minutes

 Start with a dumbbell in each hand and bend forward at the hips so your chest is parallel to the ground.
-Feet should be shoulder-width apart and dumbbells hanging straight down.
+Feet should be shoulder-width apart, and dumbbells hanging straight down.
 Have your palms facing inward toward each other with your arms slightly bent.
-Keeping your back in a straight line, extend arms straight out to the side.
-Hold at the top for a brief pause to avoid bouncing and then, with a controlled tempo, lower back down to the starting position.
+Keeping your back in a straight line, extend your arms straight out to the side.
+Hold at the top for a brief pause to avoid bouncing, and then, with a controlled tempo, lower back down to the starting position.

-You can do this with either one single dumbbell or two dumbbells, one in each hand.
+You can do a tricep extension with either one single dumbbell or two dumbbells, one in each hand.
 Start by standing straight up with your feet about shoulder-width apart.
-Lift the dumbbell straight overhead and have arms fully extended, then keeping your upper arms in place slowly lower the dumbbell towards the top of your back bending your arms only at the elbow.
+Lift the dumbbell straight overhead and have your arms fully extended, then keeping your upper arms in place, slowly lower the dumbbell towards the top of your back, bending your arms only at the elbow.
 Then slowly raise the dumbbell back up to the starting position.

 Start by standing straight up with a dumbbell in each hand, and feet hip-width apart.
 Keeping your core tight, raise both dumbbells at the same time out to the side, keeping a slight bend in the elbow.
 Then lower them back down to your side at a slow controlled pace.

-You can do this exercise with many different pieces of equipment.
-It is most commonly done with a dumbbell or kettlebell.
-For the explanation, we will talk in terms of dumbbells.
+You can do this exercise with many different pieces of equipment, though a dumbbell or kettlebell is the most common.
 Start standing up straight with a slight bend in the knees and feet about shoulder-width apart.
 Have the dumbbells in a front rack position and the head of the dumbbells touching the shoulder, palms facing inward towards your ears.
 Then, using your arms, push straight up; it is ok to use your legs to help a little bit.
-Push up to full extension, then lower back down to your shoulders at a controlled pace so as to not drop the dumbbells on your shoulders.
+Push up to full extension, then lower back down to your shoulders at a controlled pace so as not to drop the dumbbells on your shoulders.

-Start at the top of a plank position, toes and palms on the ground.
-Feet shoulder-width apart, tight core and glutes and a flat back.
-From there, one hand at a time, move from your elbow on the ground to the palm of your hand on the ground, same thing on the opposite arm and then back down.
-It’s best to keep the same pattern so you don’t lose track.
-A good pattern to follow is left elbow to hand, right elbow to hand and then back down left hand to elbow, right hand to elbow.
-Once you have gone up and back down on both hands that is one rep completed.
+Start at the top of a plank position with toes and palms on the ground, feet shoulder-width apart, tight core and glutes, and a flat back.
+From there, one hand at a time, move from your elbow on the ground to the palm of your hand on the ground.
+Repeat on the opposite arm and then back down.
+It's best to keep the same pattern so you don't lose track.
+A good pattern to follow is left elbow to hand, right elbow to hand, and then back down left hand to elbow, right hand to elbow.
+Once you have gone up and back down on both hands, that is one rep completed.
 Follow that same pattern until all reps are completed.

 For this exercise, you will be using smaller muscles, so it is important to keep the weights light to start.
 Begin with a small dumbbell in each hand and stand straight up with feet about hip-width apart.
 You will want to hold your arms out to the side and bend your elbows at 90 degrees with your hand up and in line with your head.
 You will then rotate just your forearms forward to be parallel with the ground, keeping your elbows in place.
 Then bring them back up to starting position.
 That completes the rep.